Xenonyy/Xenonyy.github.io/README.md

 ### `npm start`

-Runs the app via NodeJS.\
+Runs the app via Node.js.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
 Reload the server to see changes.

 # Author